-IL&FS Financial Services Limited (IFIN), a 100% subsidiary of IL&FS Limited, had set up IL&FS Mutual Fund (IDF) to launch the Scheme(s) viz.
-IL&FS Infrastructure Debt Fund -Series 1-A, 1-B and 1-C, which was listed on a stock exchange.
+IL&FS Financial Services Limited (IFIN), a 100% subsidiary of Infrastructure Leasing & Financial Limited (IL&FS), has set up IL&FS Mutual Fund (IDF) to launch various Scheme(s)/Series under the name of IL&FS Infrastructure Debt Fund, which would be listed on a stock exchange.
 IFIN transferred its shareholding in IL&FS Infra Asset Management Limited and IL&FS AMC Trustee Limited to IL&FS Investment Managers Limited (IIML).
 Established in 1989, IL&FS Investment Managers Limited (IIML) has been an early and in many instances, the first investor across various sectors such as Telecom, City Gas Distribution, Shipyards, Retail, and Media.
 IIML is one of India's largest private equity fund management companies with assets under management over US\$ 3.5 billion on behalf of leading Indian and International Institutions